eladushiki/lfvddp/README.md

 to be able to run the code locally while editing it in place.

+To submit SGE jobs to the WIS cluster, you should install slurm.
+The [specific isntallation command](https://command-not-found.com/qsub) depends on your OS.

 # Usage and Expansion Explanation
 ## Everyting runs in a context